Alice-Rez/Alice-Rez/README.md

 <img align="right" src="./photo.jpg" width="40%">

-I am former physicist that changed her carrier to become a Javascript developer.
-I recently graduated from full-stack web development course from [Digital Carrier Institute](https://digitalcareerinstitute.org/).
-This course was one year long, fully certified and focuses on MERN (MongoDB, ExpressJS, ReactJS and NodeJS) technology stack.
+I am former physicist that changed her carrier to become a Software Engineer.
+In 2021 I successfully finished requalification to web development by finishing full-stack web development course from [Digital Carrier Institute](https://digitalcareerinstitute.org/).
+This course was one year long, fully certified and focused on MERN (MongoDB, ExpressJS, ReactJS and NodeJS) technology stack.
 During the course, I also worked as a tutor for my fellow students - I helped them to better understand the topic, with their problems and debugging.

  What I love at Web Development is the opportunity to combine logic and skills gained during my science carrier path with a creativity channeled till now just through my hobbies - photography (check my flickr account below) and calligraphy.